FFVIIMidgar/gildedrose/README.md

 * More robust input validation and sanity checking.
 Currently the API checks to see if a request body is well-formed and all of the required parameters are presents.
 Input validation would need to be implemented on a parameter level, making sure each parameter is the correct data type and in the correct format.
+* More flexibiity with the API endpoints.
+For example management could get the Gnome Cleaning Squad schedule between a start and end date, or a guest can view all room availabilities between a start and end date.
 * Unit testing and automated testing.
 A good system also has a good testing suite.
 Unit testing would be done with PHPUnit.
 System-wide and automated testing could use scripts or a tool such as Selenium.